View Pane

 The Structure pane was replaced with the View pane. | 18.05 This feature was introduced in 18.05.

-To view a form in the View pane:
+To view a design in the View pane:

-1. Open a form or a template in the Maestro editor and click the View tab.
+1. Open a design, such as a form or a template, in the Maestro editor and click the View tab.

 4. Move components from one location to another by dragging and dropping them within the hierarchy.